 10 Tips for Effective Email Unsubscribe Pages

-While many companies are afraid to let customers leave, successful brands insert the unsubscribe links to every email they send.
-Young companies think that letting people unsubscribe is like losing them.
-Take a look at it from another angle — in fact, you just clean your base of contacts and send newsletter emails only to those who are interested in them.
-This is a good way to protect your brand emails from being reported as spam.
+While many companies are afraid to let customers leave, unsubscribe links are a must-have for every email marketing campaign.
+Take a look at it from another angle — in fact, you just clean your contact base and send newsletter emails only to those who are interested in them.
+You can also enable users to manage email frequency — it’s an effective key to subscriber retention.

-The killer reasons to start adding the “unsubscribe” links to your emails:
+The killer reasons to start adding the “Unsubscribe” links to your newsletters:

 All unsubscribe email examples are pretty alike.